Hidden Gems in Spain off the Beaten Track

 Street with decorative flower pots.

-The flower laden streets of Estepona
+The flower-laden streets of Estepona

 TORLA

-In the summer, there are shuttle buses that take you from the village to the National Park high in the Pyrenees – the stretch of mountain range that forms a natural border between Spain and France.
 One of the best hikes in Ordesa y Monte Perdido National Park is the famous La Faja de las Flores.
-It’s a high altitude adventure that goes high above Ordesa Valley with extreme exposure – not for those who are afraid of heights.
+It’s a high-altitude adventure that goes high above Ordesa Valley with extreme exposure – not for those who are afraid of heights.

 For its small size, Torla is well-equipped.
 There are plenty of restaurants and guesthouses in all budgets.
 There’s a small outdoor store and a couple of grocery stores to get your hiking provisions.
-Restaurante Pizzería El Taillon in Torla serves great food for after your hikes.

 Everything in Torla is within walking distance, however Hotel Bujaruelo Ordesa is the closest to the shuttle bus stop and has a great restaurant.